 “Gimme the relationship that’s deteriorated into nothing, with the person I no longer recognize, and likely no longer love, for the sex that’s guaranteed, and the mortgage that’s just too complicated to split up, and the kids who are far more harmed by our fighting than by our separation – so I don’t have to remember what it’s like to live for myself, or learn again what it’s like to be alone.”

-The irony, then, is that change is difficult precisely BECAUSE we are adaptable.
+…is that change is difficult precisely because we are adaptable.
 We become – over time – so easily accustomed to whatever we are given or whatever does happen.

 We become addicted to the positive feelings those best things in life give us, because those feelings have, in our regular lives, been so hard to achieve for any great length of time – for anything more than a fleeting moment or two spent laughing or smiling.

 But so too do we become accustomed to those things in life that we have little or no reason to hold with any great attachment; that provide us with no happiness, or joy, or benefit at all – beyond what we’d simply want from anything we may have: security, stability, predictability.

 And so although this particular change that we so fear now may actually be the necessary change, it’s just hard for us to deal with.
 It’s hard to see that stability rocked (though it needs it), or that security compromised (though it could use it).

 Because deep down we just want things to last forever.
 Because when you’re controlled by the fate and whims of life, what you want above all else is for it to just stop – if only for a while.
 So you can catch up.
 So you can breathe.

 But it won’t.